“He’s a cultural ambassador of the first order.”

 James Chrisenger, Cultural Attaché for the U.S. Embassy in Prague, Czech Republic.

-Darryl John Kennedy is an American film composer and multi-instrumentalist who performs in concert and on recordings throughout the world.
-He’s a traveler to over 50 countries, and is a student of numerous languages.
-He plays professionally 16 instruments, and has produced over 135 CDs for artists in musical styles ranging from classical to Hip-Hop.
+Darryl John Kennedy is an American composer and multi-instrumentalist who performs in concert and on recordings throughout the world.
+A traveler to over 50 countries and student of numerous languages, Darryl plays professionally 16 instruments, and has produced over 135 CDs with artists in musical styles from classical to Hip-Hop.

-Many Americans have not heard of Darryl John Kennedy, yet his independent ambassadorial work overseas for the United States demonstrates that individual American citizens can also be effective leaders in the international arena.
+Although many Americans have not heard of Darryl John Kennedy’s work, his independent ambassadorial work overseas demonstrates that individual American citizens can also be effective leaders in the international arena.

 Kennedy loves to perform with musicians from all around the world.
 Darryl remarks, “I was born into the music business; my first four steps were in tempo.”
 In 2006, Kennedy traveled extensively in the Middle East including The UAE, Turkey, Israel and Egypt.
 He recently composed and produced the CD “Voices from the Sand,” the first joint American and Egyptian production of its kind and spoke regarding this success at the United Nations with the Institute for Cultural Diplomacy.